 The other big issue is that the type of things sold by Nspire Network are the types of things people wish to buy in private – meaning people are generally not going to ask you for this kind of stuff & by pushing it onto people you could potentially embarrass them.

-To become an Nspire Network distributor you’ll need to firstly pay a fee of $35 to obtain your “annual distributors license”, then on top of that you’ll need to order to some product to sell.
+To become a Nspire Network distributor you’ll need to first pay a fee of $35 to obtain your “annual distributors license”, then on top of that you’ll need to order to some product to sell.

-It’s not actually mandatory that you purchase product to begin promoting the company, but of course it will be inevitable that you’ll have to purchase some product at some point to supply your customers demands (if you manage to get any customers that is).
+It’s not actually mandatory that you purchase a product to begin promoting the company, but of course, it will be inevitable that you’ll have to purchase some product at some point to supply your customers demands (if you manage to get any customers, that is).